k2view-academy/K2View-Academy/articles/39_discovery_catalog/05_catalog_app.md

 The initial view displays the Data Platform elements - data source interfaces defined in the Fabric project, for which the Discovery process has been executed via the Web Studio.

-In case the Discovery process hasn't been executed on any project interface, the catalogue will be empty.
+In case the Discovery process hasn't been executed on any project interface, the catalog would be empty.

 The following activities can be performed using the entity's context menu: